Last updated on January 30th, 2019 at 04:19 pm

 By office “drama” I’m referring to conflicts between employees, disagreements (work-related or otherwise) that get brought up in the office, complaints, rumors, inappropriate actions on the job, and other unpleasant emotional outbursts, etc. The end result: one or more parties are upset and/or distracted from their job – and possibly (even worse) demonstrating this upset in front of patients (customers).
 Without policy or procedure in place to deal with, it can create very real, very serious problems in your office.
 Before you know it, there are unhappy employees, “cliques” of certain employees who only interact with each other and ignore others, or arguments that disrupt production.

 Our D/COO, Sabri Blumberg wrote an excellent article about how to address conflicts between staff, which you can read here, and it provides an excellent outline of how to address the conflict itself.
+Not only that, we also have an entire course dedicated to teambuilding on our online training platform, DDS Success.
 With this mind, I wanted to add to the subject with a few simple procedural ideas that might help prevent future issues, along with preventing “drama” from spreading all over the office.

 Provide Employees with a Proper Outlet